-Outcome summary data will be collected during two reporting periods.
+^{}Outcome summary data will be collected during two reporting periods.
 The first reporting period is for the first six months of the fiscal year (July - December).
 The second reporting period is for the full fiscal year (July - June).
 Data shared in the first reporting period also should be included in the data reported for the full year.
-At both points, partnerships should only include data for those with both a pre and a post score.